 “The hope is that in the course of the show, there will be a time for us really celebrating her and honor her family,” McCoy said.
 “But also giving a charge to the community to continue the work, because there’s still work to be done.”

-For more information about the show and McCoy, go to morganaverymccoy.com.
+For more information about McCoy, go to morganaverymccoy.com.